 MBS items for allied health assessment of children with disability

 MBS items for allied health treatment of children with disability

 ** Prerequisite MBS items: 137 (specialist or consultant physician); or 139 (general practitioner).

-A course of treatment for the allied health treatment services consists of the number of allied health services stated on the child’s referral, up to a maximum of 10 services.
+for the allied health treatment services consists of the number of allied health services stated on the child’s referral, up to a maximum of 10 services.

-for each allied health professional they are referred to and they will also need new referrals for each new course of treatment.
+for each allied health provider they are referred to and they will also need new referrals for each new course of treatment.